ValeryOrange/first-homework/README.md

 Admitted type formats:
 + first letter for degree scale and city is allowed both in lower in upper cases
   - for example, both `paris` and `Paris` give the same result
-+ country or region are optional, but it could maintain more accuracy
++ country or region are optional, but it could guarantee more accuracy
 + city and country should be divided by comma and space, otherwise your inputed text will be considered as one word
   - for example, `paris, france` is not the same as `paris france` or `paris,france`